frontity/docs/installation-and-deploy/README.md

 If you want to know more about what Serverless means you should check out [this article](https://hackernoon.com/what-is-serverless-architecture-what-are-its-pros-and-cons-cc4b804022e9).
 {% endhint %}

-### Select your domains
+### Domains

-In some solutions, you will need to have two different domains, one for the WordPress dashboard, and the other one to show the content retrieved from the API.
-If you are using a solution that requires just one domain, you can keep your actual one, if not, you should create a subdomain.
+You will need to have two different domains:
+- one for the WordPress dashboard
+- and the other one to show the content retrieved from the API.

 **💡 Recommendation:**